Learn more about ACA's strategic relationship with NASA

 Challenge your campers with an engineering problem – Measuring Precipitation – and invite them to use common materials and tools to design their own devices.
 Participants test their devices and consider how NASA's satellite observations will help scientists better understand precipitation across the world.
 This hands-on, creative exploration works well across multiple age levels, and ties in well with your own messages about conservation.
 Find even more outdoor activities that include scientific data collection and analysis and integrate technology in the Survivor: Earth suite of lessons.

 Bead Craft – With a Science Twist!

-Celebrate the International Year of Light 2015 by experimenting with simple materials, including plastic beads that are sensitive to ultraviolet (UV) light, which are generally white but turn colors when exposed to UV light.
+From the International Year of Light 2015, experiment with simple materials, including plastic beads that are sensitive to ultraviolet (UV) light, which are generally white but turn colors when exposed to UV light.
 Through the activity Drive-By Science: UV-sensitive Beads, participants explore the nature and risks of UV light while experimenting what types of materials (e.g., sunscreen, sunglasses, fabric) keep the beads – and hence the participant – safe from UV light.
 These experiments can be done with any craft item created with pony beads – just incorporate at least a few UV-sensitive beads (available through educational retailers)!

 NASA Cloud Science — Resources to incorporate into programs through the Cloud Science list on NASA Wavelength.

 NASA Weather Activities — Rainfall.
 Clouds.
 Climate.
 Weather stations.
 Awesome weather activities, vocabulary, measurements, and more.
 Learn more.

 NASA Wavelength — Resources for earth and space science education with specific activities for camps and outdoor learning centers.